 Our system tends to be extremely accurate, but reviewers can contact us (firstname.lastname@example.org) if they believe there has been a misunderstanding.
 This happens rarely, but because we move reviews offline rather than delete any that are deemed fake by our system, we can always reinstate them at a later date.

 Reviewers should also check that their review complies with our User Guidelines.
-Contravention of our rules can also result in a review being removed (see "When do we remove your review?").
+Contravention of our rules can also result in a review being removed (see "When are reviews removed?").

 Manual processes support our software